Discover Internet Safety Awareness: Detailed Explanation and Security Insights

 The internet has become an essential part of daily life, connecting people, services, and information across the world.
 While it offers many benefits, it also introduces risks that users may not always recognize.
 Understanding internet safety awareness helps individuals make informed decisions and reduce exposure to potential threats.

-Common Online Risks and Threats
+Common Online Dangers

 Different types of threats exist, each with unique methods and impacts: